learnapollo/learnapollo/content/exercises/react-04.md

   }
 `
 ```
+We can see that the `PokemonPage` component doesn't need to know anything about the `PokemonCardPokemon` fragment, other than the fact that it is a fragment on the Pokemon type.

 ### Defining a pokemon fragment in `PokemonCardHeader`

-Now you should use the same principle to define a `PokemonCardHeaderPokemon` fragment in the `PokemonCardHeader` component that we added in `src/components/PokemonCardHeader.js`.
-You have to import `graphql-fragments`
+Now it's your turn to use fragments!
+You should use the same steps to define a `PokemonCardHeaderPokemon` fragment in the `PokemonCardHeader` component that you can find in `src/components/PokemonCardHeader.js`.
+First, you have to import `graphql-fragments`

 ```js
 import Fragment from 'graphql-fragments'
 ```

-and define the new fragment:
+and define the new fragment just before `propTypes` are defined:

 ```js
 static fragments = {